Metal Tested Collagen Peptide Alternatives

 metal tested collagen

-The table here is from clean label project, “64% of the collagen products tested had measurable levels of Arsenic on a per serving basis ranging from 0.09 micrograms/serving up to 4.7 micrograms/serving.
+The table here is from clean label project, “64% of the collagen products tested had measurable levels of Arsenic on a per serving size basis ranging from 0.09 micrograms/serving up to 4.7 micrograms/serving.
 The Garden of Life Unfavored Collagen Peptides product tested had the most amount of Arsenic among the 30 collagen products tested.”

 Note that exposure to heavy metals in not concerning unless they are consumed in excess.
 But, this is also why checking products that are used regularly, like each day in your coffee, are the one’s to be most careful with, because toxicity is more likely!